claesgill/azure_ml_workshop/README.md

 ## Getting started
 1. Login to the [Azure Portal](https://portal.azure.com/)
-2. Check that `AI Studentlab` is available in *Subscription*
+2. Go to *Subscriptions* and verify that `AI Studentlab` is available.
+If not, untick the box **Show only subscriptions selected in the global subscriptions filter** or ask for help.
-3. Go to *Resources* and choose `ml_aisl`
+3. Click the `AI Studentlab` subscription and go to *Resources* and click the `ml_aisl` resource.
-4. Click **Launch Now** to go to Azure Machine Learning studio.
-Alternatively you can open [Azure Machine Learning studio](https://ml.azure.com), where you need to sign with the following selected:
+4. Then click **Launch Now** to go to Azure Machine Learning studio.
+Alternatively you can open [Azure Machine Learning studio](https://ml.azure.com), where you need to sign in with the following selected:
     * **Directory**: Skatteetaten
     * **Subscription**: AI Studentlab
     * **Machine Learning workspace**: ml-aisl